 We will depart from the USA today.
 Flight bookings and pre-tour arrangements can be made through Reformation Tours.
 (IF)

 On arrival in Amsterdam, we will travel to the Hague and check in to our hotel.
-We will meet in the hotel lobby and transfer to Leiden where we will enjoy a group lunch.
-In the afternoon we will visit the American Pilgrim Museum, which tells the stories of the founders of New England (subject to availability).
+In the afternoon, we will visit the American Pilgrim Museum (subject to availability), which tells the stories of the founders of New England.
 It features furnishings from Pilgrim times, as well as maps and engravings from the 16th and 17th century.
 The Pieterskerk was founded in 1121 and has a small exhibition about the Pilgrims.
 John Robinson is buried in this church and we will see his home nearby, marked with a plaque.
 We will dine in our hotel this evening.
 (B/L/D)

 Colchester is England’s oldest recorded town and David Furlow will share about its fascinating history, with a particular emphasis on Queen Boudicca.
 The tour will include Colchester Castle.
 In the afternoon we will go to the delightful village of Dedham, made famous by the artist Constable.
-We’ll see the Mayflower pew in the church and have free time for Afternoon Tea, a walk along the river, or to browse the art galleries and boutique shops.
+There will be an optional walk to nearby East Bergholt, of special interest to Allerton and Winslow descendants.
+It’s the perfect spot for afternoon tea, a walk along the river, or to browse the art galleries and boutique shops.
 We will dine in a restaurant this evening.
 (B/D)

 Boston is a port town on the East coast.
 In 1607, a group of pilgrims walked 60 miles from Scrooby to Boston to meet a ship to take them to Holland.
 They were betrayed and instead of a new life, they were arrested and taken to the Guildhall.
-We will see the cells where they were held, as well as the Pilgrim Fathers’ memorial at Scotia Creek.
-St. Botolph’s Church, known as “Boston Stump”, is one of England’s largest parish churches.
+We will see the cells where they were held, as well as the new exhibit.
+St. Botolph’s Church, known as “Boston Stump,” is one of England’s largest parish churches.
 Rev. John Cotton urged members of his congregation to join the Massachusetts Bay Company, and he helped found the city of Boston in the 1630s.
 The Puritan Path leading to the church is in his honor.
 We will continue on to Lincoln and attend Evensong in the Cathedral.
 We will dine in our hotel in Lincoln.
 (B/D)

-The morning will be at leisure, with the option of attending church, visiting Lincoln Cathedral, or touring the Magna Carta exhibit in Lincoln Castle.
-After a traditional lunch, local expert guide Sue Allan (subject to availability) will take us on a tour of local sites that would have been very familiar to the Pilgrim Fathers.
+This morning expert guide and researcher Sue Allan will take us on a tour of local sites that would have been very familiar to the Pilgrim Fathers.
 We will start at Babworth church where William Brewster and William Bradford came together under Richard Clyfton’s leadership.
+In nearby Retford, we will spend time at the newly opened Mayflower Gallery in the Bassetlaw Museum.
 We will view Scrooby Manor, Brewster’s home in Scrooby, as well as the village church.
-In Austerfield, we will see the font where Bradford was baptized and learn about his childhood.
+In Austerfield, we’ll enjoy lunch in the Mayflower Pub, then visit St. Helena’s church to see the font where Bradford was baptized and learn about his childhood.
 We will then continue on to Gainsborough, from where the Pilgrims set out on their final and successful escape attempt.
-We will tour the medieval Old Hall, home of a local puritan, then return to Lincoln.
+We will tour the medieval Old Hall, home of a local puritan.
+After time to browse the excellent gift shop, we will return to Lincoln.
 (B/L)

 After breakfast we will drive to Stratford-upon-Avon and have a tour of the top Shakespeare sites, such as Anne Hathaway’s Cottage, the Birthplace, and Trinity Church.
 Shakespeare was a contemporary of the Pilgrims and so it’s a good place to go to understand what their lives and language were like.
 We will then continue on to Gloucester to see the stunning Cathedral.
 The cloisters were used for filming scenes in Harry Potter.
 John Stafford Smith, the composer of the Star-Spangled Banner, was christened in this Cathedral.
 We will dine in a restaurant this evening.
 (B/D)